 The overall error in voltage and current recording instruments shall be NIST traceable with an accuracy as specified in 40 CFR §1066.501 subparagraph (a)(2)(iv) [February 19, 2015].
 Instruments measuring voltage and current shall be as specified in 40 CFR §1066.501 subparagraph (a)(4) [February 19, 2015].

-Alternative measurement methods may be used if shown to yield equivalent results and if approved in advance by the Executive Officer under the procedure outlined in .
-Instead of demonstrating equivalent emissions, the manufacturer must provide information to demonstrate measurement equivalency between the alternative measurement method and the method outlined in this subsection E..
+Alternative measurement methods may be used if shown to yield equivalent results and if approved in advance by the Executive Officer under the procedure outlined in E.3.2.1.
+The manufacturer must provide information to demonstrate measurement equivalency between the alternative measurement method and the method outlined in this subsection E.1.3.

 * * * *